v-amorim/sample_repo/README.md

 This is a sample Python project meant to demonstrate how to use Python projects with GitHub and VSCode.
 It contains a complete Python project development setup with the following features:

-- `python-version.txt` file to specify the Python version;
+- `.python-version` file to specify the Python version;
 - `requirements.in` file to specify the Python package dependencies;
   - And a generated `requirements.txt`, read `SETUP.md` for more info;
 - `SETUP.md` file to document the project required dependencies and setup;